deejay-hub/timeline-lwc/README.md

 #### Does it support multiple languages other than English?

 Yes - Supports a users locale, language and has custom labels for translation available.
-Default translations are available for French, Spanish, Portuguese, Chinese (Simplified), Chinese (Traditional), Thai, German and Hindi.
+Default translations are available for French, Spanish, Portuguese, Chinese (Simplified), Chinese (Traditional), Thai, German, Hebrew, Arabic and Hindi.

 #### Does it support Communities?